Overview

 What are we looking for?

-Projects must primarily nurture, repair, protect or sustain our natural water environment.
-This covers all natural and managed water systems and the ecosystems connected to them, including the sea.
+Projects must nurture, repair, protect or sustain our natural water environment.
+This means projects must deliver physical interventions or capital work that makes a positive difference to the natural water environment.
+The natural water environment covers all natural and managed water systems and the ecosystems connected to them, including the sea.

 This could look like one or more of the examples below: